Geometric Neural Network based on Phase Space for BCI-EEG decoding: Discussion

 \subsection{Impact of augmentation on most and least responsive 5 subject of Cho2017}

 In the previous section, we explored the outcome obtained by \method{} within the context of a reduced number of electrodes.
-Now, our attention shifts to a deeper exploration of this new algorithm, with a specific emphasis on the interpretability and computational performance of the method.
-To facilitate this comprehensive analysis, still in the context of three electrodes, we have chosen to concentrate on the examination of the five most and least responsive subjects within the Cho2017 dataset (the wider dataset in terms of the number of subjects), selected using the Minimum Distance to the Mean (MDM) algorithm~\cite{barachant2010riemannian} with covariance as a feature.
+Now, our attention shifts to a deeper exploration of this new algorithm.
+Still, in the context of three electrodes, we have chosen to concentrate on the examination of the five most and least responsive subjects within the Cho2017 dataset (the wider dataset in terms of the number of subjects).
+These subjects were selected on the basis of the MDM algorithm~\cite{barachant2010riemannian} with covariance as a feature.

-To analyze the performance, we use different pipelines, MDM~\cite{barachant2010riemannian}, AugMDM~\cite{carrara2023classification}, SPDNet, and \method, each offering a distinct perspective on the impact of augmentation techniques on both traditional Machine Learning (ML) and advanced Deep Learning (DL) algorithms.
+To analyze the performance, we use different pipelines, MDM~\cite{barachant2010riemannian}, ACM+MDM~\cite{carrara2024classification}, SPDNet, and \method$_{OPT}$, each offering a distinct perspective on the impact of augmentation techniques on both traditional ML and advanced DL algorithms.
 Furthermore, we assess the performance using three different SPD features: covariance, instantaneous coherence, and imaginary coherence (Figure~\ref{fig:BoxPlotBestWorst}).

-For the five most responsive subjects, covariance stands out as the top-performing feature as it could be expected.
+For the five most responsive subjects, covariance stands out as the top-performing feature, as could be expected.
 However, in the case of the five least responsive subjects, this dominance of covariance is less clear when considering the state-of-the-art methodology.
+Nevertheless, considering the \method$_{OPT}$ method that uses covariance as a feature, we see that covariance is again the best-performing feature.

 The outcomes of our study are in concordance with the state-of-the-art~\cite{fucone:2022}: results achieved using Covariance as SPD feature outperform those obtained with the Functional Connectivity (FC) estimator.